 Google ads work on a cost per click basis.
 Meaning you only pay when someone clicks on your ad.
 In many cities, the competition is very low on Google ads for gym and therefore the cost per click will be relatively low.
 Maybe $1 – $2.

-These are people who most likely want to find a restaurant to eat at within 24 hours.
-And you can have your restaurant show up at the top of the page on these searches.
+These are people who most likely want to join a gym within the next week or two.
+And you can have your gym show up at the top of the page on these searches.

 With Google ads, you only pay when someone clicks on your ad.
 And the price you pay per click will depend on how competitive your local market is.

-When people click on your ad. they will be taken to your website so it’s important to have a well designed website (see strategy #9).
+When people click on your ad. they will be taken to your website so it’s important to have a well designed website.

 - Reach the right people – People searching for gyms in your area on Google are generally looking for a gym they can join very soon.
 This is the perfect audience to get your ads in front of.